adonisv79/html-codes/README.md

 # html-codes
-HTML Codes enumeration which includes an HtmlError class extending the javascript Error class.
+HTML Status Codes enumeration which includes an HtmlError class extending the javascript Error class.
+Definintions are as per defined in Wikipedia (https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)

 # Installation
 ```